Seeds of Truth Ministries

 Over the past fifteen years, Dr. Joseph Hollcraft has taught at the Middle School, High School, and University level.
 During that time span, Dr. Hollcraft has also had the honor to teach catechists and deacons across the country.
 Founder of Seeds of Truth Ministries, Joseph is an Adjunct Professor to the Avila Institute and host to the Seeds of Truth Radio program.
 Seeds of Truth airs daily to the north state of California and can be found as an ITunes Podcast where it reaches thousands of listeners in over 40 countries.

 Dr. Hollcraft is author to A Heart for Evangelizing, published with Emmaus Road in May, 2016.
-In this work, Joseph reflects into the principles of spiritual and pastoral theology and its impact upon evangelization and catechesis.
 Joseph has also been published with aleteia.org and is a regular contributor to The Catechetical Review, the Homiletic and Pastoral Review, and spiritualdirection.com.

 Joseph earned his B.A. and M.A. from Franciscan University of Steubenville, and received his PhD from Graduate Theological Foundation with studies being completed at Oxford University.

 Most importantly, Joseph is a devoted husband and father.
 He lives in Chico, CA with his beautiful wife Jackie, and their four children: Kolbe, Avila, Isaac, and Siena.